mikeddecker/judge/documentation/AI-Judge.Features-ideas-backlog.md

 - [ ] SegLo
 	- [ ] Model to combine these two steps?
-	- [ ] Train using labels of specified user
+	- [ ] Train using labels of specified account
-	- [ ] Train using labels of allowed users
+	- [ ] Train using labels of allowed accounts
 	- [ ] Suggest high confident predicted labels
 - [ ] Recognition
 	- [ ] Predict skills
-	- [ ] Train using labels of specified user
+	- [ ] Train using labels of specified account
-	- [ ] Train using labels of allowed users
+	- [ ] Train using labels of allowed accounts
 	- [ ] ⏫ Check these TODO's
 		- [ ] Segmented skill = named property (order by inverse relative occurence)
 		- [ ] Show the current labeled videos, which are not not fully segmented with a skill property
 		- [ ] Show the current labeled videos, which are fully segmented, order by skill property density